Logarithmic derivations associated to line arrangements: Introduction

 Finding degrees of syzygies (and more generally, the shapes of the graded minimal free resolutions) has been one of the most fundamental topics in commutative/homological algebra; and the literature about this is extensive, being impossible to list it all here without leaving out some of it.
 Same is true also if one is interested in syzygies of Jacobian ideals of divisors (and therefore analyzing their singular locus), with a particular focus on plane projective divisors.
 Specifically to line arrangements in $\mathbb P^2$ (i.e., central rank 3 hyperplane arrangements in $\mathbb K^3$), we must mention the work of Dimca, Dimca-Sticlaru, and their coauthors: most of the time starting from results in \cite{duWa} where the invariant {\em mdr} seems to show up for the first time in the context of our project, they find connections between this invariant and the Tjurina number of a projective plane divisor (i.e., the degree of the Jacobian ideal), which in turn give restrictions on constructing line arrangements with prescribed combinatorics: \cite{TaDiSti,Di, DiSti, DiSti2}, and the citations therein.

 Our goal is the following: in the spirit of \cite{To}, we will classify all line arrangements in $\mathbb P^2$ with $r(\mathcal A)=3$, also analyzing the shape of the corresponding cubic logarithmic derivation towards finding some structures in this shape.
 For the theoretical results we found essential the addition-deletion results for the minimal degree of logarithmic derivations of arrangements in \cite{TaDiSti}.
-At the time of our work, this article was in ``preprint'' stage, yet the results that we are citing are correct: they are a structured and clear presentation of the underlying aspects of the results in \cite[Chapter 4.3]{OrTe} that concern the minimal degree of a Jacobian relation.
 As an appendix, at the end we briefly look at this invariant for graphic arrangements.

 Below we summarize the results in \cite{TaDiSti}; for more definitions and notations clarifications, we refer the reader to \cite{OrTe}.
 Let $\mathcal A$ be a finite collection of (linear) hyperplanes in $\mathbb K^{\ell}$ with $\cap_{H\in\mathcal A}H=\{0\}$ (i.e., we say that $\mathcal A$ is central essential hyperplane arrangement of rank $\ell$).
 For $H\in\mathcal A$, let be the {\em restriction}, and let be the {\em deletion}.
 Also, denote